-Under the authority of the Virginia Public Records Act, the Records Analysis Section at the Library of Virginia assists state and local government in ensuring that public records are maintained and available throughout their life cycle.
+Under the authority of the Virginia Public Records Act, the Records Analysis Section of LVA assists state and local government in ensuring that public records are maintained and available throughout their life cycle.

-The General Assembly intended this chapter to establish a single body of law applicable to all public officers and employees on the subject of public records management and preservation and to ensure that the procedures used to manage and preserve public records will be uniform throughout the Commonwealth.
+The General Assembly intended the VPRA to establish a single body of law applicable to all public officers and employees on the subject of public records management and preservation and to ensure that the procedures used to manage and preserve public records will be uniform throughout the Commonwealth.

 The code of Virginia is the statutory law of Virginia, and consists of the codified legislation of the Virginia General Assembly.